 Safety area/zone where no 5G network infrastructure deployment is allowed.

-Precaution area/zone where no 5G BS is allowed.
+Precautionary zone/area where 5G BS may be allowed only after case-by-case assessment..

-The main criteria considered and the dimensions of the protection areas are illustrated in the following figure.
+The main criteria and the dimensions of the protection areas are illustrated in the following figure.